Nick Faldo: Broadcasting career

+Faldo did occasionally play golf tournaments during this era.
 After 2005, Faldo's appearances in professional tournaments became increasingly sporadic.
-In 2006, apart from appearances in the Masters and at the Open Championship, Faldo played in only two other events on the European Tour that year.
+In 2006, apart from appearances in the Masters and at the Open Championship, Faldo played in two events on the European Tour that year.
 In the first half of 2007, Faldo did not appear in any regular tour events.
 He did play in the 2007 Open at Carnoustie, missing the cut.
 In his first Champions Tour event, he finished tied for 14th in the Senior British Open.

 Faldo did not take part in the 2008 Open at Royal Birkdale.
 It was the first time he had not taken part in the competition since failing to qualify as an amateur in 1975.
 He entered in 2009 at Turnberry and 2010 at St Andrews, but missed the 36-hole cut at both.
 Faldo opted not to take part in the 2011 Open at Royal St George's.
 He also decided not to compete in the 2012 Open, instead joining the BBC Sport commentary team for the event.
 Faldo competed at the 2013 Open at Muirfield.
 He missed the cut.
 Faldo decided to make the 2015 Open at St Andrews his final Open Championship appearance.

-As of January 2015, Faldo's career European Tour earnings are just over €8 million, and his U.S. PGA Tour earnings are over $5 million.